redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `retention_policy`

-sets the retention policy for each write.
+Sets the retention policy for each write.

 Type: `string`